-The Nominations Committee makes recommendations for the appointment of directors and external, co-opted members of the Board's sub committees (who are not directors of the 'company).
-The committee met once during the year.
+The Nominations Committee makes recommendations for the appointment of directors and external, co-opted members of the Board's sub committees (who are not directors of the company).
+The committee did not meet during the year as new appointments were discussed and agreed by the Board.

 The Remuneration Committee determines the annual remuneration and conditions of senior staff, including the Provost and Chief Executive Officer.
 The Remuneration Committee is also responsible for recommending general changes in pay and conditions to the Board.
-The committee did not meet during the year.
+The committee did not meet during the year due to there being no increase in senior staff salaries during the period.